GooTechnologies/learn/manual/scripting/anatomy/index.md

 *   **vec2** - An array of 2 numbers.
 *   **vec3** - An array of 3 numbers.
 *   **vec4** - An array of 4 numbers.
-*   **texture, image, sound, entity, camera, animation, key** - Direct references to different types of objects, controlled by drag-and-drop boxes in the script panel.
+*   **texture, sound, entity, camera, animation** - Direct references to different types of objects, controlled by drag-and-drop areas in the script panel.

 ### Parameter Controls

 Different types can have different controls which in turn have several different available options:

 #### control: "slider"

 A slider for numbers.
 The specific options _scale_ and _exponential_ can be used with it, in addition to the number options _min,_ _max_ and _precision_.

 {% highlight js %}{
     key: "magnitude",
     name: "Magnitude",
     type: "float",
     default: 10,
     min: 5,
     max: 15,